GraphLinq/GraphLinq.Documentation/content/introduction.md

 <p>Connect on <a target="_blank" href="https://www.linkedin.com/in/therishabhanand/">LinkedIn</a><br/></p>
 <div class="max-width:350px;display:block;text-align:justify;">One of the most proven Blockchain & Cryptocurrency evangelist in India.
 With vast experience and knowledge in the technology, blockchain, growth & investment sector,<br/>
-He advise in building companies, communities, fundraising, growth etc.
+He advises in building companies, communities, fundraising, growth etc.
 <p>Located in <i>Delhi, India.</i></p></div>
 </div>
 </fieldset>